pavelg90/CV/README.md

 # My interactive CV
-This open source project gives a glimp into the wonderful Streamlit package capabilities.
+This open source project gives a glimps into the wonderful Streamlit package capabilities.

 I thought it can be very productive to implement some data-ish way of visualizing my CV.
 Since I'm a BI developer and in Love with Streamlit this is my 2 cents of working with it